Key Quote

 WOW — SYMBOLIC VIOLENCE (Bourdieu)

-Bourdieu's concept of symbolic violence — harm inflicted through meaning, symbols, and social structures rather than physical force — illuminates why Brutus's betrayal wounds Caesar more than the daggers.
+Bourdieu's concept of symbolic violencesymbolic violence — Bourdieu's concept of harm inflicted through meaning and social positioning — harm inflicted through meaning, symbols, and social structures rather than physical force — illuminates why Brutus's betrayal wounds Caesar more than the daggers.
 The physical violence of the stabbing is painful; the symbolic violence of BRUTUS stabbing is devastating.
 Caesar's relationship with Brutus was the ultimate symbol of political trust — by destroying it, the conspirators destroy not just a man but the very concept of political loyalty.
-Shakespeare demonstrates that betrayal is the deadliest weapon because it attacks meaning itself: in a world where your closest friend can become your assassin, no relationship is trustworthy.
+Shakespeare demonstrates that betrayalbetrayal — The violation of trust or confidence; treachery is the deadliest weapon because it attacks meaning itself: in a world where your closest friend can become your assassin, no relationship is trustworthy.
 Brutus's knife doesn't just kill Caesar; it kills the possibility of political trust in Rome.

 Key Words